-A: No. Partners in a consortium can apply for different amounts of funding.
+A: No. Partners in a consortium can apply for different amounts of funding and they must match the amount they are seeking with private funding or finance as co-funding.
 It would be expected that no participant should account for less than 10% of the project funding, though, unless they have specific capability or intellectual property on which the project hinges.
+For call 5, an exception is made for a single or pair of SMEs doing R&D activity, in which case the minimum requirement is reduced to 3% of the project funding for each SME or a total of 10% for a group of three SMEs.